-A paper-based voting system must be capable of adding a unique identifier after a voter casts their ballot.
+Each paper ballot that is counted may contain based voting system must be capable of adding a unique identifier, which can be printed on the after a voter casts their ballot.

-Although not all jurisdictions may use this feature, voting systems are required to have the capability to add a unique identifier to ballots.
+Although not all jurisdictions may use this feature, voting Discussion

+Voting systems are not-required to have the capability to add a unique identifier to ballots, but all voting systems that are certified with risk-limiting audit (RLA) capabilities need to be able to affix a ballot identifier.

-Applies to: Paper-based system architectures Related requirements: 1.1.5-G - Record audit information
+Applies to: Paper-based system architectures Related requirements: 1.1.5-G - Record audit information audit processes